pdfclown/pdfclown-common/docs/building.md

 ## Building

-In order to speed up frequent building operations, heavier goals are skipped by default and can be activated via **profiles**.
+In order to speed up frequent building operations, heavier goals are skipped by default and can be activated via profiles.

 Common CLI operations: